desmondwong1215/tp/docs/DeveloperGuide.md

 * 2a.
 EB detects that the new course ID is in an invalid format or is already used by another course.
     * 2a1.
 EB shows an error message.
       Use case ends.
+* 3a.
+EB detects that the other fields (phone, email, gender) is an invalid format.
+    * 2a1.
+EB shows an error message.
+      Use case ends.
 ---

 **Use case: UC08 - Add Student To Course**